aemmett/capnpnet/README.md

 Usage
 -----

-Works in frameworks: (TODO: investigate; currently targeting 4.5.2 but may be able to target earlier?)
+Works in frameworks: .NET Standard 1.1

 Acquisition: (for now) build from source.